 - Joined GCM Grosvenor, 2020

 - Previous Experience

 - o BlueMountain Capital Management, 2008-2020

 - Merrill Lynch, 2007-2008

-- o Federal Reserve Bank, 2002-2007
+- Federal Reserve Bank, 2002-2007

 - Education and Accreditations

-- Butler University; B.S., Economics, B.A.
+- $\circ~$ Butler University; B.S., Economics, B.A.
 (High Honors), Music 2001

 - University of Chicago, Booth School of Business; M.B.A., Analytic Finance, Econometrics & Statistics, 2006

-The Investment Committee must approve a particular Investment Manager and particular Investment Funds managed by such Investment Manager from an "investment" and "risk" perspective before GCMLP may invest the assets of the Fund in such Investment Funds.
+The Absolute Return Strategies Investment Committee must approve a particular Investment Manager and particular Investment Funds managed by such Investment Manager from an "investment" and "risk" perspective before GCMLP may invest the assets of the Fund in such Investment Funds.

-In connection with approving particular Investment Managers and Investment Funds and from time to time thereafter, the Investment Committee determines guidelines specifying the target percentages of assets (usually determined as a range) that the Portfolio Management Teams generally follow in proposing, for the portfolios assigned to them, initial and subsequent portfolio allocations to a particular Investment Fund or Investment Funds managed by a particular Investment Manager ("Target Allocations").
+In connection with approving particular Investment Managers and Investment Funds and from time to time thereafter, the Absolute Return Strategies Investment Committee determines guidelines specifying the target percentages of assets (usually determined as a range) that the Portfolio Management Teams generally follow in proposing, for the portfolios assigned to them, initial and subsequent portfolio allocations to a particular Investment Fund or Investment Funds managed by a particular Investment Manager ("Target Allocations").

-The members of the Operations Committee are Mr. Paul A. Meister (Chair), Ms. Pamela L. Bentley, Ms. Lilly Farahnakian, Mr. Francis O. Idehen and Mr. Burke J. Montgomery.
-The Operations Committee makes decisions by majority vote.
-As is the case with respect to decisions made by the Investment Committee, Mr. Sacks has the authority to veto any decision made by the Operations Committee.
+The members of the Operations Committee are: Mr. Paul A. Meister (Chair), Ms. Pamela Bentley, Ms. Lilly Farahnakian, Mr. Francis O. Idehen and Mr. Burke J. Montgomery.
+As is the case with respect to decisions made by the Absolute Return Strategies Investment Committee, Mr. Sacks has the authority to veto any decision made by the Operations Committee.
 However, if the Operations Committee rejects or terminates a particular Investment Manager or Investment Fund, Mr. Sacks is not authorized to override such rejection or termination.
-Brief biographies of Messrs.
-Meister, Basso, Idehen and Montgomery and Ms. Farahnakian appear below.
+Brief biographies of the Operations Committee Members appear below.